RetirementCheck101 logo RetirementCheck101

 An executive retires at 60 with a 401(k) containing $1,000,000 of employer stock.
 The cost basis (what the plan paid over decades) is $150,000.
 He takes a lump-sum distribution and transfers the stock to his taxable account.

-If instead he had rolled the stock to an IRA, the entire $1,000,000 would eventually be taxed as ordinary income — at 32%, that is $320,000.
+If instead he had rolled the stock to an IRA, the entire $1,000,000 would eventually be taxed as ordinary income.
+At 32%, that is $320,000.
 NUA saved $70,000.

 When NUA is the wrong call

 NUA shines when basis is small relative to current value.
 If basis is 50% of value or more, the up-front ordinary-income hit on the basis often outweighs the rate-arbitrage savings on the NUA.
 The break-even depends on your ordinary rate, your capital-gains rate, your time horizon to sale, and the projected growth of the stock if it stays in tax deferral.
-Run the numbers — a spreadsheet beats intuition every time.
+Run the numbers: a spreadsheet beats intuition every time.

 Common mistakes